lussierc/africa_db/writing/report.md

 SELECT "Time", "Country Name", "GDP per capita (current US$) [NY.GDP.PCAP.CD]" from DevIndicators WHERE "Country Name" = "Mauritius" OR "Country Name" = "Ethiopia" OR "Country Name" = "Zambia" OR "Country Name" = "Kenya" OR "Country Name" = "Mozambique" OR "Country Name" = "Comoros" OR "Country Name" = "Nigeria" OR "Country Name" = "Liberia" OR "Country Name" = "Tanzania" OR "Country Name" = "Malawi" OR "Country Name" = "Zimbabwe" OR "Country Name" = "Senegal" OR "Country Name" = "Namibia" OR "Country Name" = "Ghana" OR "Country Name" = "Rwanda" OR "Country Name" = "Uganda" OR "Country Name" = "Republic of Congo" OR "Country Name" = "Mauritania" OR "Country Name" = "Burkina Faso" OR "Country Name" = "Gabon" OR "Country Name" = "Niger" OR "Country Name" = "Cameroon" OR "Country Name" = "Lesotho" OR "Country Name" = "Botswana" OR "Country Name" = "Djibouti" OR "Country Name" = "South Africa" OR "Country Name" = "Guinea" OR "Country Name" = "Burundi" OR "Country Name" = "Swaziland" OR "Country Name" = "Sierra Leone" OR "Country Name" = "Cote d'Ivoire" OR "Country Name" = "Benin" OR "Country Name" = "Togo" OR "Country Name" = "Chad";
 ```

 The first query used to answer this question gets the country name and inequality percentage ranking from the HPI table where the region is either Sub-Saharan Africa or the MENA region so that only African countries are outputted.
-The second query selects the year ("Time"), Country Name, and GDP Per Capita from the DevIndicators table.
+The second query selects the year ("Time"), Country Name, and GDP Per Capita from the DevIndicators table, which is being used explicitly because it contains GDP Per Capita information.
 Additionally, this query uses "OR" statements to find and display data from African countries only.

 ##### Results
 Here are just a portion of our results, which combines the content from both the above queries: